 2. Florida State University (FSU-Panama)

-Florida State University in Panama, or FSU-Panama, is the Central American campus of Florida State University.
+You can study in Panama in English language at Florida State University in Panama, or FSU-Panama, which is the Central American campus of Florida State University.
 It was founded in 1957, which makes it Panama’s second oldest university.

 The Southern Association of Colleges and Schools accredits all degrees awarded by FSU-Panama (SACS).
 They sell 88 programs for bachelor’s degrees.
 On the campus in Panama, students will begin these programs and then complete them on the main campus in Tallahassee.
 The bright side is that it would be possible for foreign students to do it for far less than the tuition rates at FSU in the U.S.